m00re/orchestration-docker/README.md

  - Manager Password: enter the configured password from `init.ldif
  - Display name LDAP attribute: `displayName`
  - E-Mail address LDAP attribute: `mail`

+## Notes

+Even though you can specify initial admin credentials for the Docker images of Jenkins, Taiga, and Gitlab, those will not work.
+All services always use the admin account defined in LDAP, hence you have to use the password stored in the LDAP directory.